jimburton/scrabble/chapters/Chapter1.md

 If we only ever wanted to look up words to see if they exist then a hashtable would be the best choice, with search taking `O(1)` time.
+However, we want to search in more flexible ways than this.
-However, we want to build a computer player at some point, so we will need efficient ways of finding words based on any collection of letters, words that include existing tiles on the board, and so on.
+We are going to build a computer player at some point, so we might want to find all words that can be made based on a collection of letters, words that include existing tiles on the board, all words that are prefixes of some other word and so on.

 There are several data structures that store words (or any sequence of values) in ways that allow prefixes to be shared.
-The [trie](https://en.wikipedia.org/wiki/Trie) allows us to find a word and all of its prefixes very quickly (in `O(m)` time, where `m` is the length of the word).
+This not only saves a lot of space but allows the flexibility in searching that we need.
+The [trie](https://en.wikipedia.org/wiki/Trie) allows us to find a word and all of its prefixes very quickly (in `O(m)` time, where `m` is the length of the word -- i.e. independently of `n`, the size of the dictionary!).

 Other good options for storing a dictionary of words include the Suffix Tree and Directed Acyclic Word Graph.
 Both of these use less space than a trie but the Haskell package for tries has more features so we'll stick with that.
 Here is an illustration of a trie storing the words *the*, *their*, *there*, *answer*, *any* and *bye*, giving you an idea of how prefixes are shared:

 ```
      root